Disney's Animal Kingdom Theme Park

-Gorillas in the Wild Gorillas can be found in 8 different countries across central and western Africa, typically in lowland tropical rainforests with dense ground-level herbaceous growth.
+Gorillas can be found in 8 different countries across central and western Africa, typically in lowland tropical rainforests with dense ground-level herbaceous growth.
 There are 2 gorilla species, western gorilla and eastern gorilla, each with 2 subspecies—one that lives in the lowlands, one that lives at higher elevations.

-The western lowland gorilla is listed as “critically endangered” by the International Union for Conservation of Nature and Natural Resources (IUCN).
+The western lowland gorilla is listed as “critically endangered” by the International Union for Conservation of Nature (IUCN).
 Since the early 1980s, disease, habitat loss and illegal hunting of gorillas have decimated populations in many otherwise intact forests.

 The Walt Disney Company is passionately committed to the protection of gorillas and their natural habitats.
 Find out what Disney is doing for these gentle giants—and how you can help, too!

 “An amazing thing happens when people have the chance to come face-to-face with wildlife.
 They feel a strong connection, and are motivated to take action to protect wildlife and wild places and the environment.” – Dr. Jackie Ogden, former VP, Animals, Science and Environment, Disney Parks